mihaihlodec/deadfilx/README.md

 2. Log in to your Netflix account if needed
 3. Open your browser's Developer Tools (usually F12 or right-click -> Inspect)
 4. Go to the Console tab in Developer Tools
-5. Copy and paste the entire script into the console
+5. Copy and paste the entire content of `script.js` into the console
 6. Press Enter to run the script

 > **Note:** You can stop the script at any time by refreshing the page (F5)